carrievo/reading-notes/day2.md

 ### Text Editors

 _What_ is it & _why_ is it important?
-Text editors are tools that allow you to edit, write and create.
+Text editors are tools that allow you to edit, write and create plain text.
 This could be used for a number of tasks, like drafting a document or editing a webpage to developing a new program.

 Resources: [Article 1](https://codefellows.github.io/code-102-guide/curriculum/class-02/Choosing-A-Text-Editor--The-Older-Coder.pdf)|[Article 2](https://www.techstuffed.com/what-are-text-editors-and-why-are-they-important/)